2023 Solar Incentives Guide for Sun Prairie, WI - Tax Credits & Rebates

 EcoWatch's Sun Prairie, WI Solar Incentives FAQs

-The order in which incentives are applied might vary depending on which incentives you are eligible for but generally yes, you can receive multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to make sure you are claiming all the incentives you are eligible for and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you are claiming but typically yes, you can receive multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.